 Additional Testing: About two weeks after embryo transfer, follow up blood testing determines if pregnancy has resulted.

-Author Bio: Dr. John J. Rapisarda, Fertility Centers of Illinois
+Author bio: Dr. John J. Rapisarda

 Dr. Rapisarda has been with FCI for over 20 years.
 After graduating with honors from the University of Michigan Medical School, Dr. Rapisarda completed both his residency in Obstetrics and Gynecology and fellowship in Reproductive Endocrinology in Chicago.
 He has also served as an Assistant Professor of OB/GYN at the University of Chicago before joining FCI.
 Dr. Rapisarda has been deemed a “Top Doctor” by Castle Connolly, U.S. News & World Report and Chicago Magazine for several years.
 His compassionate, personalized and understanding approach to care has made Dr. Rapisarda an annual recipient of the Patients’ Choice Award since its inception.
 His professional interests include management of Polycystic Ovary Syndrome (PCOS), recurrent miscarriage, and IVF.